mikeicode/b4-starter-wordpress-theme/README.md

-Starter WordPress theme built on the responsive Bootstrap grid.
+Starter WordPress theme built on the responsive Bootstrap 4 CSS framework.